GilleM/Kilbronogue_trip/README.md

 The validator showed just one error and it's in the _gallery.html_ page.
 It says that there is _src_ attribute missing from modal image.
 Every image in the _gallery.html_ has the _src_ and _alt_ attribute, but since this modal serves to open each image from the gallery and to make it bigger, it wasn't possible to give a name to its source.
-Not taking in consideration this fact, all the pages, as well as the CSS page, passed validation test which can be verified by clicking on the following links:
+Not taking into consideration this fact, all the pages, as well as the CSS page, passed validation tests which can be verified by clicking on the following links:

 - W3C CSS validation - [CSS page](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fgillem.github.io%2FKilbronogue_trip%2Fassets%2Fcss%2Fstyle.css&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
 - W3C Markup Validation - [Home page](https://validator.w3.org/nu/?doc=https%3A%2F%2Fgillem.github.io%2FKilbronogue_trip%2Findex.html)